Friday, March 8, 2019

 I love being a writer, but in that, too, I feel some boundaries and limits with what I can say, or how I can say it, because of my role as pastor.
 And that, too, presents challenges for me.

 People are complicated.
-And the question I asked of my congregation, "when you are most truly yourself?" is not always met with a simple answer.
+And the question I asked of my congregation, "when are you most truly yourself?" is not always met with a simple answer.
 I am most truly myself as a pastor in some ways.
 But in other ways, I am most truly myself when I am a hundred miles away, anonymous and being a total goofball mom with my kids.
 So for me, I think the question is changing a bit.
 How can I be a more integrated person and still live up to the codes of my profession?
 And if that is not a possibility, what does that mean for me and where do I go from here?
 Perhaps this question, too, put forward in a public format, is a crossing of boundaries.
 But I share it in the hopes that when other struggle with these questions, they will know that they are not alone.
 All of us share questions of identity.
 And all of us struggle with the answers at times.

 Go in peace.
 Be the most "you" you can be.
 Find God where God is calling you to be.
 And invite God into that process of becoming more wholly and fully yourself.